emissary-ingress/emissary/user-guide/consul.md

 1. Install and configure Consul ([instructions](https://www.consul.io/docs/platform/k8s/index.html)).
 Consul can be deployed anywhere in your data center.

    **Note**
-   - If you are using the [Consul Helm Chart](https://www.consul.io/docs/platform/k8s/helm.html) for installation, you must install the latest version of both the [Chart](https://github.com/hashicorp/consul-helm) and the Consul binary itself (configurable via the [`values.yaml`](https://www.consul.io/docs/platform/k8s/helm.html#configuration-values-) file). `git checkout` the most recent tag in the [consul-helm](https://github.com/hashicorp/consul-helm) repository will install the latest version of Consul.
+   - If you are using the [Consul Helm Chart](https://www.consul.io/docs/platform/k8s/helm.html) for installation, you must install the latest version of both the [Chart](https://github.com/hashicorp/consul-helm) and the Consul binary itself (configurable via the [`values.yaml`](https://www.consul.io/docs/platform/k8s/helm.html#configuration-values-) file). `git checkout` the most recent tag in the [consul-helm](https://github.com/hashicorp/consul-helm) repository to get the latest version of the Consul Helm chart.
-   - If you would like to enable end-to-end TLS between all of your APIs in Kubernetes, you need to set `connectInject.enabled: true` and `client.grpc: true` in the values.yaml file.
+   - If you would like to enable end-to-end TLS between all of your APIs in Kubernetes, you will need to set `connectInject.enabled: true` and `client.grpc: true` in the values.yaml file.

 2. Deploy Ambassador.
 Note: If this is your first time deploying Ambassador, reviewing the [Ambassador quick start](/user-guide/getting-started) is strongly recommended.